YottaDB/YDBDoc/ProgGuide/utility.rst

 The internationalization utilities are:

 %GBLDEF: Manipulates the collation sequence assigned to a global.
-For more information and usage examples, refer to `“Using the %GBLDEF Utility” <./internatn.html#using-the-gbldef-utility>`_.
+For more information and usage examples, refer to :ref:`use-gbldef-util`.

 %LCLCOL: Manipulates the collation sequence assigned to local variables in an active process.
-For more information and usage examples, refer to `“Establishing A Local Collation Sequence” <./internatn.html#establishing-a-local-collation-sequence>`_.
+For more information and usage examples, refer to :ref:`establish-local-colln-seq`.

 %PATCODE: Loads pattern definition files for use within an active database.